Schedule Schedule Online Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 • A lingering baby tooth is blocking the path of an incoming adult tooth

-Another common reason for tooth extractions in Fanwood is infection.
+Another common reason for tooth extractions is infection.
 An infection inside of your tooth can often spread to the gums, jawbone, and the rest of the body if it’s left untreated.
 We must extract these heavily infected teeth to prevent more serious issues like bone damage and additional tooth loss from occurring.

 The Tooth Extraction Process